hartrock/Inspector/README.md

 #### Important Note

-As it is now (and this may never change!), it's *not* suited for opening its served port to the wild.
-Please look into [Security Warning](security-warning), which also applies to Inspector's webserver in general (as it is now).
+As it is now (and this may never change!), it's *not* suited for opening its served port (default `8080`) to the wild.
+Please look into [Security Warning](security-warning), which also applies to Inspector's webserver in general.